micromechanics/ebsdlab/README.md

 $ cd docs
 $ python verifyAll.py
 ```
-then open docs/docs/index.html in webbrowser
+then open docs/docs/index.html in webbrowser to see further guidelines and tutorials on the py_ebsd package.